flutter/website/get-started/codelab/index.md

         appBar: new AppBar(
           title: new Text('Welcome to Flutter'),
         ),
+        body: new Center(
-        body: new Center(child: new Text('Hello World')),
+          child: new Text('Hello World'),
         ),
+      ),
     );
   }
 }

 {% endprettify %}
 </li>

-<li markdown="1"> Hot reload the app.
+<li markdown="1"> Run the app.
 You should see the following screen.

 <center><img src="images/hello-world-screenshot.png" alt="screenshot of hello world app"></center>
 </li>